-The Table to File... export option is used to export any of the data tables that are available in the current Cytoscape session.
-This includes the node, edge, and network tables that can be seen in the Table Panel, as well as any unassigned tables.
+The Table option is used to export any of the data tables that are available in the current Cytoscape session.
+This includes the node, edge, and network tables that can be seen in the Table Browser, as well as any unassigned tables.
 The only currently supported file format currently for export is CSV (comma-separated value).